Borough Hall, Stafford: History

-In the early 1880s, the reading room on the ground floor was expanded to incorporate a library and a museum: the latter contained a collection of ethnographic, zoological and geological exhibits established by the meteorologist, Clement Lindley Wragge, before he moved to Australia in 1883.
+In the early 1880s, the reading room on the ground floor of Borough Hall was expanded to incorporate a library and a museum: the latter contained a collection of ethnographic, zoological and geological exhibits established by the meteorologist, Clement Lindley Wragge, before he moved to Australia in 1883.
 The building was extended by three bays to the south east in 1888: the extension featured terracotta carvings in the tympanum above each of the windows on the first floor.
 The library and the museum moved out of the borough hall to a dedicated Carnegie library which was established at The Green in 1913, so freeing up additional space in the borough hall for municipal offices.

-The borough hall continued to serve as the headquarters of the municipal borough for much of the 20th century and became the local seat of government for the enlarged Stafford Borough Council when it was formed in 1972.
-However, it ceased to be the local seat of government when the new civic offices were completed on the site of the old Royal Brine Baths in Riverside in 1978.
-The borough hall was subsequently refurbished and converted for use as an entertainment venue: it was officially re-opened by the Duke of Gloucester as the Gatehouse Theatre in on 27 January 1982.
+The borough hall continued to serve as the main offices of the borough council for much of the 20th century and became the main offices of the enlarged Stafford Borough Council when it was formed in 1972, which also used the offices of the former Stafford Rural District council in Newport Road and held its meetings at the Guildhall.
+Borough Hall ceased to be the local seat of government when the new civic offices were completed on the site of the old Royal Brine Baths in Riverside in 1978.

+The borough hall was subsequently refurbished and converted for use as an entertainment venue: it was officially re-opened by the Duke of Gloucester as the Gatehouse Theatre on 27 January 1982.